GodotModding/gmlwiki/docs/api/mod_loader_config.md

 ***
 ### • void <code class="highlight">refresh_current_configs()</code> static {#method-refresh_current_configs data-toc-label='refresh_current_configs'}
 #### Description:
 Iterates over all mods to refresh the data of their current configurations, if available.

+**Returns:**

+- No return value

-Compares the previous configuration data with the refreshed data and emits the `current_config_changed` signal if changes are detected.
+Compares the previous configuration data with the refreshed data and emits the [signal ModLoader.current_config_changed] signal if changes are detected.
 This function ensures that any changes made to the configuration files outside the application are reflected within the application's runtime, allowing for dynamic updates without the need for a restart.
 ***